se-edu/se-book/common/definitions.md

 <div id="def-enterprise-application">

-**Enterprise application**: ‘enterprise applications’ means software applications used at organizations level and therefore has to meet much higher demands (such as in scalability, security, performance, and robustness) than software meant for individual use.
+**Enterprise application**: ‘enterprise applications’ refer to software applications used by organizations and therefore have to meet much higher demands (such as in scalability, security, performance, and robustness) than software meant for individual use.

 </div>